reupen/columns_ui/README.md

 ### Build instructions

-Visual Studio 2022 and the Windows 11 SDK are required to build Columns UI.
+Visual Studio 2022, the Windows 11 SDK, [vcpkg](https://github.com/Microsoft/vcpkg) and Python 3.11 (including the `py` launcher) are required to build Columns UI.

 You can use the
 [free community edition of Visual Studio](https://www.visualstudio.com/downloads/).